-The MBA Exchange is featuring a series of articles showcasing graduate management programs that our thousands of clients have found most rewarding.
+The MBA Exchange features a series of articles showcasing graduate management programs that our thousands of clients have found most rewarding.
 Our content is compiled from a number of credible sources and articles and expanded with our own observations based on nearly two decades of advising applicants.
 This feature is on the UCLAAnderson MBA.

 At UCLA Anderson you will find an intimate MBA program atmosphere that thrives as part of the larger University of California Los Angeles.
 But you won’t find a major on your transcript upon graduation because that distinction does not exist here.
 Instead, students typically identify their area of focus to future employers by highlighting their electives track – more on that in a moment.

 This MBA program embodies an entrepreneurial spirit and a global orientation.
 Individual work and team-based projects, supported by interaction with the larger business community, draws students from around the world to this MBA program every year.
 The MBA Student Voice blogs are a popular way that our clients tap into the student experience.
 Equally fascinating is the MBA Insider blog, frequented by current and prospective students and rich with the knowledge and experience of the program’s Admissions Committee members.

 Teamwork is central to the UCLA Anderson program and profs here use team-building exercises, simulations, cases, and conceptual models in preparing MBA students to become highly effective team members and leaders.
 The MBA faculty collaborates, too, creating experiences that enable students to develop and integrate the knowledge and skills needed to resolve strategic issues and lead complex organizations.
 The piece de resistance of this area of study is the 6-month original Applied Management Research Project.